 CHANGING CAREERS TO IMPACT THE COMMUNITY

-As the assistant manager of community development for the City of Jacksonville, Florida, Chynequa King spends her workday championing programs and development initiatives that address her community’s most pressing needs.
+As the former assistant manager of community development for the City of Jacksonville, Florida, Chynequa King spent her workday championing programs and development initiatives that addressed her community’s most pressing needs.
 She has seen first-hand the importance of educating communities about investing early, saving for future goals and passing down generational wealth without triggering major tax consequences.
 She also knows that many people struggle to manage their personal and family finances without help.

 "I’m pursuing CFP® certification because I plan to make an impact not only in my community but in the financial services industry as well."

 — Chynequa King

 “I have worked with a lot of families in the past that shared with me how no one has ever talked to them about finances, or how they had to learn the hard way,” Chynequa says.
 “I want to be that voice, the advocate, the teacher in the financial services industry.”

 That passion to help people in her community learn how to save and grow their money inspired Chynequa to make a career change.
 She decided to pursue an education that would qualify her to become a CFP® professional and applied to the Richard B. Wagner Memorial Scholarship Fund in 2019.